 \section{Abstract}

 The strong interaction among hadrons has been measured in the past by scattering experiments.
-But while this technique was extremely successful in providing information about the nucleon-nucleon and pion-nucleon interactions, when unstable hadrons are considered the experiments become more challenging.
-In the last few years the analysis of correlations in the momentum space for pairs of stable and unstable hadrons measured in pp and p-Pb collisions by ALICE at the LHC provided a new method to investigate the strong interaction among hadrons.
-In this article we provide a review of the numerous results recently achieved for hyperon--nucleon, hyperon--hyperon and kaon--nucleon pairs showing that the new method opens the possibility of measuring the residual strong interaction of any hadron pair.
+Although this technique has been extremely successful in providing information about the nucleon–nucleon and pion–nucleon interactions, when unstable hadrons are considered the experiments become more challenging.
+In the last few years, the analysis of correlations in the momentum space for pairs of stable and unstable hadrons measured in pp and p-Pb collisions by the ALICE Collaboration at the LHC has provided a new method to investigate the strong interaction among hadrons.
+In this article, we review the numerous results recently achieved for hyperon–nucleon, hyperon–hyperon, and kaon–nucleon pairs, which show that this new method opens the possibility of measuring the residual strong interaction of any hadron pair.